jonesmwh/business-individual-classifier/README.md

 Uses a character/byte-level deep learning model (LSTM trained in Tensorflow).
 The model was trained on approximately 7 million unique business names from LinkedIn, and 7 million distinct individuals names from IMDB.
-It achieved a 95% accuracy based upon a held-out validation set from the same distribution.
+It achieved a 95% accuracy (F1 score) based upon a held-out validation set from the same distribution.

 A character/byte-level model (tokens correspond to utf8 code for each character in the input string) was selected because: